keras-team/keras-io/README.md

 docker build -t keras-io . && docker run --rm -p 8000:8000 keras-io
 ```

-It's going to take a while the first time, because it's going to pull the
+It will take a while the first time because it's going to pull the
-image and the dependencies, but the second time, it's much faster.
+image and the dependencies, but on the next times it'll be much faster.

 ## Call for examples